 - Unreasonable refusal to cooperate with others in carrying out assigned responsibilities;

-- Failure to respond to inquiries within a reasonable time frame; and
+- Failure to respond to repeated inquiries within a reasonable time frame; and

 Procedures and values in action

 Incorporating the principles of professionalism into applicable documents.
 UW Medicine units should incorporate the values and principles in this policy as appropriate into their policies, procedures, and practices.
 Professionalism expectations should be included in offer letters, merit evaluations and promotion criteria.
-Expectations and any available measures of professional behavior should also be specifically highlighted in annual performance reviews, as well as in documents that relate to situations where the evaluator becomes aware of acts of unprofessional behavior.
+Expectations and any available measures of professional behavior should be specifically highlighted in annual performance reviews, and in documents that relate to situations where the evaluator becomes aware of substantiated acts of unprofessional behavior.

 Supervisor responsibility.
-Supervisors, including health care and research team leaders and teachers, are expected to exhibit professionalism, set clear expectations, and manage performance of their subordinates in accordance with these standards through regular communication and timely performance reviews.
+Supervisors, including healthcare and research team leaders, and teachers, are expected to exhibit professional behavior, set clear expectations, and manage performance of their teams in accordance with the standards in this policy through regular communication and timely performance reviews.
 Supervisors must confront unprofessional behavior effectively and engage in conversations that may be difficult or uncomfortable.
 In these challenging situations, supervisors should draw on existing resources including their own supervisors, administrative leadership, and human resources offices.
-Supervisors are expected to respect diversity of opinions and will not retaliate against subordinates who offer their respectful, dissenting views.
+Supervisors are expected to respect diversity of opinions and will not retaliate against members of their team.
 Finally, supervisors are expected to address professionalism concerns and deficiencies through routine performance evaluations, counseling, discipline, or other action as appropriate in accordance with policies and procedures within the UW, UW Medicine, affiliates and partner entities.

 Mentor responsibility.
 Mentorship is a professional alliance in which individuals work together over time to support the personal and professional growth, development, and success of the relational partners through the provision of career and psychosocial support.
-Mentor relationships can occur formally and informally, including but not limited to principal investigator to post-doctoral fellow, program advisor to graduate student, faculty to student or trainee, or faculty to faculty.
+Mentor relationships can occur formally and informally.
 Mentors bear responsibility for sharing knowledge and expertise with mentees, may sponsor mentees with opportunities to advance their careers, and should help in shaping professional development.
 Mentors will look for ways to counterbalance the inherent power differential found in a mentoring relationship and will promote the welfare of mentees in ways that increase mentee development, engagement and empowerment.
 Mentors should establish clear expectations for mentees to create a successful working relationship.

-For individuals covered by collective bargaining agreements, UW Medicine managers and supervisors are expected to apply this policy in a manner consistent with the principles of just cause, as well as any other applicable requirements of the labor agreements.
+For individuals covered by collective bargaining agreements.
+UW Medicine managers and supervisors are expected to apply this policy in a manner consistent with the principles of just cause, as well as other applicable requirements of the labor agreements.
 We expect all members to work cooperatively with respect and empathy, recognizing and holding in balance the complexity of varying perspectives and priorities.

 For hospitals and clinics that are part of UW Medicine, this policy is intended to define "professionalism" at the UW Medicine level in accordance with The Joint Commission standards.
-Under this policy, "desirable behavior" means demonstrating professionalism as described above and "disruptive behavior" means engaging in conduct that is unprofessional as described above.
+Under this policy, "desirable behavior" means demonstrating professional conduct as described above and "disruptive behavior" means engaging in conduct that is unprofessional as described through this document.
 The hospitals and clinics will have policies and practices implementing these principles and may further define expectations regarding appropriate conduct.